amd/aocl-data-analytics/doc/python_intro.rst

    python -m aoclda.examples.info

-The examples can then be run as standard Python scripts from the command prompt, for example:
+The examples can then be run as standard Python scripts from the command prompt.
+For example:

 .. code-block::

    python path/to/examples/pca_ex.py

-You can also inspect and run the examples from a Python interpreter, for example:
+You can also inspect and run the examples from a Python interpreter.
+For example:

 .. code-block::